xpDIY/3DPlacer/README.md

 # 3dPlacer
 The repo contains the design for converting the 3d printer to pick and place machine.
 Currently it is work in progress, will be updated soon.
-Stay tuned.
+Stay tuned!
+For detailed infomation, please visit https://www.youtube.com/@xpdiy